4nduril/tobias-barth.net/blog/source/_posts/Bundling-your-library-with-Webpack.md

 npm install -D ts-loader
 ```

-**Note:** I know there is also the [Awesome TypeScript Loader](https://github.com/s-panferov/awesome-typescript-loader) but recently it seems to be the case that TS-Loader is faster and is the default choice for most users.
+**Note:** I know there is also the [Awesome TypeScript Loader](https://github.com/s-panferov/awesome-typescript-loader) but the repository has been archived by the author and has not seen any updates for two years (as the time of writing this).
+Even the author writes in the README: "The world is changing, other solutions are evolving and ATL may work slower for some workloads."
+Recently it seems to be the case that TS-Loader is faster and is the default choice for most users.
+Also more information on ["Parallelising Builds"](https://github.com/TypeStrong/ts-loader#parallelising-builds) is found in the README of `ts-loader`.

-We now add the following to `webpack.config.js` :
+We now add the following to the `webpack.config.js` file:

 ```jsx
 // webpack.config.js (Babel)